TamizhSK/Unmai.ai/backend/README.md

-# Verity Backend
+# unmai.ai Backend

-This is the backend service for Verity AI, built with Google Genkit and TypeScript.
+This is the backend service for unmai.ai, built with Google Genkit and TypeScript.

 ## Getting Started